 How To: Branch Basics Dishwashing

 Dishwashing 101: Hand Washing

 Spray dirty, greasy dishes with a standard All-Purpose solution, scrub as needed, and rinse under warm water.
 For tougher grease or cooked-on messes, try using the Bathroom spray instead, which is a stronger dilution.
 You can also use the Foaming Soap bottle and squirt the soap onto a sponge or brush if you prefer to see more foaming action (from the mechanical foaming pump – not synthetic foaming agents).
 Either of these methods works well for cleaning your dishes.
-For more tips on handwashing, check out this article where Allison reveals her favorite method.

 Live Life Clean Tip: We don’t recommend using Teflon or other nonstick cookware for cooking.
 Although it is often easier to clean, it contains harmful chemicals that offgas as you cook.
 If you are wary of converting to traditional cookware (like ceramic, glass, stainless steel, or cast iron), particularly for foods like eggs, we assure you that Branch Basics soap can make clean-up a breeze, even on a nontoxic pan.
 When in doubt, spray the pan and let it soak.
 Then wipe, scrub, or brush clean.